leafac/leafac.com/a-system-for-working-on-creative-projects/index.md

 The real trick here is that *you* get to set your goal, not anybody else.
 So be smart about how you set your goals to make sure that you can always reach them.

-Some goals are based on content, for example, “writing a thousand words.”
-Some goals based on behavior, for example, “writing for an hour.”
+Some goals are based on content, for example, to write a thousand words.
+While other goals based on behavior, for example, to write for an hour.

 I believe that goals based on behavior are much better than goals based on content.
 Sometimes it’s hard to write a thousand words, but an hour will always pass.